TO FULLY ENJOY THIS STORY, READ PART 1 HERE

 “The crazy thing is that the government is denying the massacre.
 Even after overwhelming evidence everywhere showed military men shooting directly into the gathering of unarmed protesters.”

 Ola looked agitated as he made those statements but Damilola just bit his lips and said nothing.
 He looked on, rather in a blank stare, at moving pictures on screen and only blinked when something was said about Amnesty International having verified evidence on their website.

 “I could turn off the T.V. if you don’t feel like seeing all these.”
 Ola said to his friend.

 Damilola shook his head, declining Ola’s offer.
 Rather, he picked up the remote and changed the channel to another station.
-Moments later, the news also came on on the local channel, and a popular Lagos politician is shown on site of the shooting with his crew looking for ‘evidence’ that the shooting happened.
-He appeared to find a camera sitting alone on a pavement which he picked up with a handkerchief for investigation.
+Moments later, the news also came on on the other station too, and a popular Lagos politician is shown on site of the shooting with his crew looking for evidence that the shooting happened.
+He suddenly found a camera sitting alone on a pavement which he picked up with a handkerchief for investigation.

 Suddenly, Damilola started quivering violently.
 One look at him, Ola could tell that the young man was about to lose his cool.
 Before Ola could reach him, Damilola had picked up the ceramic flower vase from the center table and hauled it at the television shattering the screen.
 He gave out a loud shout and rushed towards the broken television but Ola intercepted him.
 However Ola lost his balance and both crashed to the hard floor while Damilola continued to scream.

 “He has the audacity to mock pain!
 He has the audacity to mock my pain!”

 Ola rose up quickly and tried in vain to stop him from breaking more stuff.